 To deal with confidence issues, you need to strengthen awareness of that "voice in your head" and what it's telling you.
 You need to understand your compulsive mind and non-stop mental noise.
 This is exactly what a consistent meditation practice will help you do.

 Meditating helps you develop the skill of observing thoughts (and all your mind-made activity) as they arise.
 When you notice them, you have two choices:

-If you make the second choice, you will see thoughts are temporary - they come and go.
-You realize you don't have to follow them down the same old paths that result in the same old outcomes (for example, self-confidence issues).
-Your mind tries to convince you that thoughts, emotions, and urges are critical - they'll never go away, and in many cases are a matter of "life or death."
+If you make the second choice, however, you will see thoughts are temporary: they come and they go.
+You realize you don't have to follow them down the same old path that results in the same old outcome (for example, self-doubt and self-confidence issues).
+Your mind tries to convince you that thoughts, emotions, and urges are critical - that they'll never go away, and in many cases are a matter of "life or death."

 But, you no longer have to take the bait.